rilhia/omni-endo-ai-mcp/README.md

 ---

 <a id="what-is-omni-endo-ai"></a>
-## 🌟 What is Omni-Endo AI?
+## 🌟 What is Omni-Endo AI (MCP)?
 **Omni-Endo AI** is a bridge between your diabetes data and an AI assistant.
-It is an **MCP server** (Model Context Protocol), which is a standard way of giving an AI a set of tools it can use on your behalf.
+The original version was written as a web app.
+It can be found [here](https://github.com/rilhia/omni-endo-ai).
+This is an **MCP server** (Model Context Protocol) version, which is a standard way of giving an AI a set of tools it can use on your behalf.
+No need to copy and paste content between a website and an LLM and no need to pay for API use.
+The previous version was purposefully designed not to be tied to an LLM and to not mean that API calls needed to be paid for.
+Since it is now easy to use an MCP with Claude for free, I figured why not try it out.

-Instead of copying and pasting reports, you simply *talk* to your assistant.
+With this version you simply *talk* to your assistant.
 You ask a question in plain language, and the assistant reaches into your data, pulls exactly what it needs, and analyses it for you, all within the conversation.

 You ask things like:
 * *"How was my time in range last month?"*